wensheng-li/online-coding-academy/README.md

 npm start
 ```

-- This should opennd the React app in your default browser.
+- This should open the React app in your default browser.

 #### 5.2.
 Start the Backend:

-- In the **server/** directory, run the PHP server using MAMP or any local server setup.
+- In the **server/** directory, run the PHP server using MAMP or any local setup.
 - Example for MAMP: Run the server using the following URL (adjust for your local setup):

 ```bash